Ball Was Life, and Sometimes It Still Is

 It didn’t end up working out that way.
 Jordan retired when I was in high school, and by that time, I had mostly given up organized sports.
 Even baseball, a sport that I was more naturally gifted in, fell away as I started dating, listening to the Beatles, and underage drinking.

 My love, however, was mostly unrequited.
 As I got older and my shot mechanics got worse and my handle didn’t improve, my All-Star Game glory days disappeared, and I was often relegated to benchwarmer status.
-On the court, I felt startled by defenses, unable to misdirect opponents or penetrate the zone.
+On the court, I felt startled, unable to misdirect opponents or penetrate the zone.
 It was all I could to do to stay in front of my man on defense, and on offense I’d typically slide to the corner, out of the way, waiting for someone else to shoot.
-I was a long way from my dreams of leading the Knicks to a championship, and it frustrated me.
+I was a long way from my dreams of leading the Knicks to a championship.

 What does this mean?
 It means I am too out of shape, uncoordinated, and bad at the game to play it at a high level, or even without getting hurt.
 In my late 20s, I stopped playing altogether — because, I told myself, my health insurance wasn’t good enough to cover me in the event that I got injured badly.
 I had a “Catastrophic” Obamacare plan, and basketball was no longer worth a catastrophe.
 I played frisbee golf instead.

 I had other reasons for unofficially giving up the game.
 Mainly, I hated going to the courts and aligning myself with a group of strangers, only to embarrass myself as my first shot clanged off the backboard, or as my awkward crossover ended in a turnover.
 Even when I wasn’t messing up, I’d spend entire possessions with my hands on my knees, huffing air with all my might.
 It didn’t feel good to be so bad.